exonlabs/py-exonutils/README.md

 # ExonUtils #

-Common and base utilities for applications.
+General utilities and helpers for applications.

 ## Installing ##